sfall-team/sfall/docs/arrays.md

   ```

   __NOTES:__
-  Make sure to call "fix_array" if you want new array to be available in the next frame or "save_array" if you want to use it for a longer period (see next section for details).
+  Make sure to call `fix_array` if you want new array to be available in the next frame or `save_array` if you want to use it for a longer period (see next section for details).

 * Iterating in loop.
 Use "foreach" key word like this: